Nursing Program for Transfer Students

 We are looking for students who can succeed within our nursing program and contribute to the Simmons community.
 The committee reviews applications holistically, meaning that in addition to your academics, we consider other factors such as your personal statement, recommendations, experiences outside of the classroom, and interview.

 Typically, admitted students have a college GPA and a science GPA exceeding 3.0, with a pre-requisite GPA exceeding 3.3.
 Students must earn at least a C+ on prerequisites.
-We also like to see success on the math section of a standardized test.

 - SAT: Successful applicants typically have at least 1200 or higher on the Critical Reading and Math sections of the SAT.